As the

 These are very common questions that are

-or years, not days or weeks) learning about hand-woven rugs, you will
+years, not days or weeks) learning about hand-woven rugs, you will find the

-find the subject quite complex.
-You are sure to be a "sitting duck"--the
+subject quite complex.
+You are sure to be a "sitting duck"--the uneducated

-uneducated tourist that bazaar merchants love.
-You may do just as well
+tourist that bazaar merchants love.
+You may do just as well at your

-at your neighborhood rug store at home.
-Prices may be no higher, and it
+neighborhood rug store at home.
+Prices may be no higher, and it is a great

-is a great advantage to try out pieces in your own rooms where you can
+advantage to try out pieces in your own rooms where you can consider them

-consider them leisurely.
-Dealers buy from wholesale sources overseas,
+leisurely.
+Dealers buy from wholesale sources overseas, and with their

-and with their experience normally get better quality than do tourists.
+experience normally get better quality than do tourists.
+New reproductions

-New reproductions and outright fakes have become commonplace and can fool even
+and outright fakes have become commonplace and can fool even knowledgeable

-knowledgeable collectors.
-Antique rug supplies in some countries of
+collectors.
+Antique rug supplies in some countries of origin have been

 Would you please look at rugs I bought